Toyota Sequoia Insurance Rates

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about auto insurance.
 Our goal is to be an objective, third-party resource for everything auto insurance related.
 We update our site regularly, and all content is reviewed by auto insurance experts.

-Average insurance rates for a Toyota Sequoia are $1,446 a year for full coverage.
-Comprehensive costs on average $320, collision costs $552, and liability costs $416.
-Liability-only coverage costs as little as $474 a year, with high-risk coverage costing around $3,126.
-Teenage drivers receive the highest rates at $5,362 a year or more.
+The average insurance rates for a Toyota Sequoia are $1,446 a year for full coverage.
+Comprehensive insurance costs on average $320, collision insurance costs $552, and liability costs $416.
+Liability-only insurance costs as little as $474 a year, and high-risk driver insurance costs $3,126 or more.
+Teenage drivers cost the most to insure at up to $5,362 a year.

 Average premium for full coverage: $1,446

-Rates are based on $500 policy deductibles, 30/60 split liability limits, and includes both medical and UM/UIM coverage.
-Rates are averaged for all states and for all Sequoia models.
+Estimates include $500 deductibles, 30/60 bodily injury liability limits, and includes uninsured/under-insured motorist coverage.
+Prices are averaged for all states and for all Sequoia models.

-For the average driver, prices range go from as low as $474 for basic liability insurance to the much higher price of $3,126 for a high-risk insurance policy.
+For an average driver, Toyota Sequoia insurance rates range from as low as $474 for your basic liability-only policy to the much higher price of $3,126 for a driver who requires high-risk insurance.

-These examples show why everyone should compare rates based on a specific location and risk profile, instead of making a decision based on average rates.
+The examples above show why everyone should compare rates based on a specific location and risk profile, instead of making a decision based on average rates.

 Use the form below to get customized rates for your location.